near the Soho gay village, the West End and Theatreland

 Guest rooms come complete with all the essentials including satellite TV and free WiFi.

 The hotel has its own restaurant and bar; however, there is an endless choice of cafés and restaurants just moments from the hotel.

 Why this hotel?
 British Chic.
 Style and substance.
 Great Location.
 Free WiFi.

 Just a 5-minute walk from the Soho gay village, the ultra-chic Covent Garden Hotel is surrounded by fine restaurants, boutiques and nightlife.

 Guest rooms feature free WiFi, flat screen TV and fully stocked minibar.
 Many rooms have views over London’s rooftops.

-Many famous landmarks are nearby including The London Eye, Tate Modern, the Royal Festival Theatre as well as plenty of restaurants & cafés along The Queen’s Walk, a pedestrian route that runs alongside the river.
+Many famous landmarks are nearby including The London Eye, Tate Modern, the Royal Festival Theatre along with many restaurants & cafés along The Queen’s Walk, a pedestrian route that runs alongside the river, known as South Bank.